rivue/Gamified-Study-Tool/README.md

         - add page after you finish a game session, but make it have confetti or an animation or something
         - should email / pwd reset tokens be visible via the url or should they be more secret?
         - how long do email confirmation tokens last / how long do password reset tokens last / what do I do when they're done?
-        - implement some sort of const file with routes (ex: PASSWORD_RESET_URL = "...", etc...)
         - improve prompt / answer generation
         - fix propfind error thing
         - add google auth and / or PASSWORD RESET